 Have you ever watched autumn leaves turn from green to vibrant shades of red, orange, and yellow?
-That's a beautiful example of a chemical change in action, driven by the breakdown of chlorophyll and the emergence of other pigments.
+In practice, that's a beautiful example of a chemical change in action, driven by the breakdown of chlorophyll and the emergence of other pigments.
 Or consider the simple act of crumpling a piece of paper – a physical change that alters its appearance but not its fundamental composition.
 Physical and chemical changes are happening all around us, every moment of every day, shaping the world we experience.

 Main Subheading